vlayer-xyz/vlayer/book/src/appendix/architecture/solidity.md

 ```
 }

-Therefore, user-defined verification functions can look like the following example:
+As a result, a customized verification function can look like the following example:
 ```solidity

 contract Airdrop is VlayerVerifier {